 |Stock Market||16,575||0.23 %||Jun 20|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Housing starts on a seasonally-adjusted annualized (SAAR) basis skyrocketed to 248,100 units in June, according to the Canada Mortgage and Housing Corporation (CMHC).
+Housing starts on a seasonally-adjusted (SAAR) basis plunged to 202,337 units in May, according to the Canada Mortgage and Housing Corporation (CMHC).

 June 3, 2019

 In May, the IHS Markit Manufacturing Purchasing Manager’s Index (PMI) fell to 49.1 from 49.7 a month earlier.

 Economic activity picked up slightly in the first quarter, with seasonally-adjusted annualized (SAAR) growth accelerating from Q4’s downwardly revised 0.3% (previously reported: +0.4% SAAR) to 0.4% in Q1.